eclipse-packaging/packages/RELEASING.md

 **Steps for all Milestones and RCs:**

 - [ ] Ensure that the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/) is green.
 Resolving non-green builds will require tracking down problems and incompatibilities across all Eclipse participating projects. [cross-project-issues-dev](https://accounts.eclipse.org/mailing-list/cross-project-issues-dev) mailing list is a good place to start when tracking such problems.
-- [ ] Check that there are no unexpected warnings in the console output.
-Especially look for warnings about failure to sign.
 - [ ] Check that packages containing incubating projects have that information reflected in Help -> About dialog.
 See near the end of build output for report of check-incubating.sh script.
     - `-incubation` and ` (includes Incubating components)` are not used in packageMetaData anymore (See [Bug 564214](https://bugs.eclipse.org/bugs/show_bug.cgi?id=564214))
 - [ ] Update the "new and noteworthy" version numbers: (Normally only done on M3 and RCs, requires https://projects.eclipse.org/releases/ to have been updated/created for the release)